riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     pageviews not matching up with the pageviews from the Wikimedia Pageview API even on months where they both have data), so it's not totally clear if even desktop is declining.

-  * What are the possible reasons?
+# Hypotheses

+In this section we explore the possible reasons for the observed decline in desktop pageviews.
+Note that the decline is tag-dependent, and we expect some (but not all) of the reasons to be tag-dependent as well.

   * Shift to mobile → Check by adding the mobile views and by asking people on Survey Monkey
   * Language substitution → Check the same tag using different languages (we did colors in English, French, and German)
   * Google Knowledge cards? → Ask people about this in SM survey
   * Siri? → Ask people
   * Wikipedia showing up less in SERPs? → Try to get access to historical SERPs for some search queries.
     This actually seems harder to obtain than we first thought.
   * People somehow preferring Wikipedia less? → Ask people.
   * Is Wikipedia's popularity in general decreasing? → Can we see that in the $\log \mathrm{WV} - \log \mathrm{GT}$ graph?
     Apparently not well.

   * Could a change in redirects have anything to do with this?
     For instance see ["Consider the Redirect"][ctr]:

     > Because viewers don't see redirects, viewing a redirect is
     > substantively different from viewing a normal page.
 For example, if a
     > user visits the article on "Seattle, Washington", this will be
     > recorded as a view to the redirect even though the target article
     > "Seattle" is displayed.
 In this sense, views of redirects will tend
     > to be overcounted while views of target articles will tend to be
     > undercounted.
     >
     > [...]
     >
     > Because redirects are edited infrequently but "viewed" as often as
     > millions of times per month each, redirects may be contributing to
     > the surprisingly low correlation between edits and views noted by
     > Priedhorsky et al. and others.

     See also ["Analytics/Data/Redirects - Wikitech"][redirect_spelling]

     Could people somehow be viewing redirects more than the actual pages, compared to 2011--2013?
     To give one recent example (too recent to matter), the Wikipedia article [New York][ny] is about the state, not the city.
     However there is a [recent shift][ny_disc] to change all wikilinks
     \[\[New York\]\] to go through the redirect page [New York (state)][ny_state], with the wikilink \[\[New York (state)|New York\]\].
     This means that less pageviews will be recorded for the New York page, and more will be recorded for the redirect page.
     One idea is that if a sufficiently large number of highly popular pages have similar sorts of redirection manipulation, the pageviews for the article itself could be going down even while people are reading the page more -- the pageview is just being distributed more between the main article and its redirect pages.

     However my impression is that most pageviews come from search engine results pages, and that wikilinks are not used very much.
     See for instance the pageviews on redirects to [Red][red_redirects] and [Black][black_redirects] (though one complication here is that redirects might not be static, though in this case I wouldn't expect the redirects to be changing much).
     Likewise there are some effects that should push pageviews *less* toward redirects.
     For instance, presumably Google and other search engines have gotten better at showing the link to the main article rather than a link to the redirect page.

   * Could views be going to the Simple English Wikipedia?
     This does not seem to be the case, at least for colors; see the [tabulation on Wikipedia Views][simple_colors].

   * Could browsers like Opera Mini be adding pageviews as bots?
     See the ["analytics and proxy/remote browsers"][opera] thread on the Analytics mailing list.
     Probably not.

   * See also [pageview definition changes][pageview_defn].
     I don't think this is a big cause of pageview change.
     It's also not clear whether pageview definitions are applied retroactively.

 # License